paths-erc/docs/gis/vectorization-protocol.md

 {% include gis-menu.html %}

-**Warning: the Simple Vectorization Protocol (SVP) is in early stage of development and testing (`alpha`) and is going to change frequently in the near future.
+**Warning: the Simple Vectorization Protocol (SVP) is in an early stage of development and testing (`alpha`) and is going to change frequently in the near future.
 Do not rely on it for production use, but only for testing purposes**

 ## Caveat
 THE PROTOCOL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,